[Comm Break.]MP3 Audio Clip ( 56 min 27 sec )

 [Mitchell, from the 1971 Technical Debrief - "(In addition to finding a spot that had a little elevation), the real problem we had in trying to psyche out the right spot was in trying to find an area flat enough for the Central Station and still have a reasonably straight line for me to lay the thumper out, with the constraints of not getting the north ridge with the mortar pack and not being able to cross the crater and not cross a ridge, and going south with the geophone wire.
 So, with the undulations and the roughness of that terrain, it was a little bit difficult to find a proper site."]

-[Shepard, from the 1971 Technical Debrief - "For future crew information, I think you ought to have all these requirements for ALSEP equipment location planned so that a few minutes should be allotted in the timeline to look around and get all the parameters of placement satisfied.
+"For future crew information, I think you ought to have all these requirements for ALSEP equipment location planned so that a few minutes should be allotted in the timeline to look around and get all the parameters of placement satisfied.
 Which, of course, we didn't do.
 We just walked up to the sandpile (at the Cape) and said 'this is it', and then off we went (doing the deployment).
-I'm not talking about east versus west of north versus south.
+I'm not talking about east versus west or north versus south.
 I'm just talking about how to fit it in the local terrain."]

 [Based on the transcripts of the later missions and the reviews conducted with the crews, it appears that, partly as a result of the Apollo 14 experience, more attention was paid during training to the problem of how to decide, in real time, where to put the Central Station in order to satisfy the constraints imposed by the various experiments.
 For Apollo 15, a list of ALSEP site constraints was added to the Commander's cuff checklist so that, when he drove the Rover out to the planned site, he could pick a good spot while the LMP was walking out with the barbell assembly.
 On Apollos 16 and 17, the Commanders were delayed in departing the LM and the LMPs were the first to reach the planned deployment sites.
 In both cases, they put their training experience to good use and, in just a few minutes, were able to pick good spots.]